dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1828 — FREQUENCY RECEIVED BY MARY ANNING. <br>
 \>SCAFFOLDING: FOSSIL DISCOVERY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
-// “Each stone we turn is a page of the earth’s forgotten book. <br>
+// Each stone we turn is a page of the earth’s forgotten book. <br>
-// “The past sleeps in silence, awaiting hands to uncover its voice. <br>
+// The past sleeps in silence, awaiting hands to uncover its voice. <br>
-// “We become the scaffolding.
+// We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
 \>SCAFFOLDING: 1822 — FREQUENCY RECEIVED BY JOSEPH FOURIER. <br>